What You Need To Know About Furloughing During Coronavirus

 Advertisement

 On Monday, Macy’s and Gap announced they would be furloughing the “majority” of their 125,000 and 80,000 respective workers.
 L Brands, which owns Victoria’s Secret and Bath & Body Works, as well as Nordstrom made similar announcements last week, reports the New York Times.
-Last week, new unemployment benefit filings surging well beyond 3.3 million nationwide, and this is before counting employees from these companies who may file when they no longer have work as of April 5.
+Last week, new unemployment benefit filings surging well beyond 3.3 million nationwide, and this is before counting employees from these companies who may file when they no longer have to work as of 5th April.

 For scale, the worst week for jobless claims during the Great Recession was 665,000.
-Last week, claims totaled five times that amount.
-On March 24, the Federal Reserve Bank of St. Louis estimated that United States unemployment levels could reach up to 32 percent as a result of coronavirus-related layoffs.
-Just four weeks ago, unemployment was at 3.5 percent.
+Last week, claims totalled five times that amount.
+On 24th March, the Federal Reserve Bank of St. Louis estimated that United States unemployment levels could reach up to 32% as a result of coronavirus-related layoffs.
+Just four weeks ago, unemployment was at 3.5%.
 “We may well be in a recession,” Federal Reserve Chair Jerome Powell told NBC’s Today show.
 “The first order of business is to get the virus under control and then resume economic activity.”

 But amid all of the actions taken by various companies, the mass number of furloughed employees has caused some confusion as to what exactly this means.